 Young Maclean, a modest soul if ever there was one, made an impression.
-On 3 September 1940, the Intelligence Officer, Don Seldon, noted in the war diary, an episode bringing credit to Maclean.
+On 3 Sept.
+1940, Intelligence Officer Don Seldon noted in the war diary an episode that brought credit to Maclean.
 But Seldon took the opportunity to get something on record about this rather unlikely private:

 Born in Aguilas, Spain, 21 years previously, of Scottish parentage, he had graduated from Princeton university with his B.A. degree, and had being continuing his studies in New York City when the Argylls mobilized.
 The call of the blood overcame the seeking for knowledge which has always distinguished this young man, and he was one of the first outsiders to enlist with the Argylls, being sworn in on June 26th, 1940.